RarityBrown/ic-self-learning/docs/analog/ADDA.md

 - conference
   - ISSCC 2025 F4.3: Developments and Challenges in High-Speed Continuous-Time ADCs for Wideband Wireless Communications

+### Chris Mangelsdorf @ ADI

+- conference
+  - ESSERC 2024: Data Converters: Our only connection to The Matrix

 ### MediaTek

 #### Gabriele Manganaro @ ADI → MediaTek